Soviet–Afghan War: Pakistan–U.S. relations and rebel aid

-Soviet deployment, 1979–1980
+Soviet deployment, 1979

 The Amin government, having secured a treaty in December 1978 that allowed them to call on Soviet forces, repeatedly requested the introduction of troops in Afghanistan in the spring and summer of 1979.
 They requested Soviet troops to provide security and to assist in the fight against the mujahideen ("Those engaged in jihad") rebels.
-After the killing of Soviet technicians in Herat by rioting mobs, the Soviet government sold several Mi-24 helicopters to the Afghan military, and increased the number of military advisers in the country to 3,000.
+After the killing of Soviet technicians in Herat by rioting mobs, the Soviet government sold several Mi-24 helicopters to the Afghan military.
 On 14 April 1979, the Afghan government requested that the USSR send 15 to 20 helicopters with their crews to Afghanistan, and on 16 June, the Soviet government responded and sent a detachment of tanks, BMPs, and crews to guard the government in Kabul and to secure the Bagram and Shindand air bases.
 In response to this request, an airborne battalion, commanded by Lieutenant Colonel A. Lomakin, arrived at Bagram on 7 July.
 They arrived without their combat gear, disguised as technical specialists.
 They were the personal bodyguards for General Secretary Taraki.
 The paratroopers were directly subordinate to the senior Soviet military advisor and did not interfere in Afghan politics.
 Several leading politicians at the time such as Alexei Kosygin and Andrei Gromyko were against intervention.

 After a month, the Afghan requests were no longer for individual crews and subunits, but for regiments and larger units.
 In July, the Afghan government requested that two motorized rifle divisions be sent to Afghanistan.
 The following day, they requested an airborne division in addition to the earlier requests.
 They repeated these requests and variants to these requests over the following months right up to December 1979.
 However, the Soviet government was in no hurry to grant them.

 Based on information from the KGB, Soviet leaders felt that Prime Minister Hafizullah Amin's actions had destabilized the situation in Afghanistan.
 Following his initial coup against and killing of Taraki, the KGB station in Kabul warned Moscow that Amin's leadership would lead to "harsh repressions, and as a result, the activation and consolidation of the opposition."